thoughtbot/ruby-science/book/solutions/extract_decorator.md

 ` app/models/unanswered_question_hider.rb@9d0274f4:8,10

 Note that the `answered_by` parameter was renamed to `user`.
-That's because, now that the context is more specific, it's clear what role the user is playing.
+That's because the context is more specific now, so it's clear what role the user is playing.

 ` app/models/survey.rb@9d0274f4:18,25